Agentic Visualization: Extracting Agent-based Design Patterns from Visualization Systems: RELATED WORK

 On one end of that spectrum, agents are explicitly called upon by the user and given the autonomy to perform tasks under changing and unanticipated conditions without a user's oversight.
 This ``autonomous systems'' approach is embodied in early visualization research dating back to the 1990s.
 It can be found in concepts like \emph{Smart Particles} that are sent out into the data space, travel through it, and in their wake leave behind visual elements that make the data space visible as the swarm of particles wanders across it~\cite{Pang1994}.
 Another example is the idea of Design Agents with different strategies and abilities and which by interacting with each other, yield visualizations as an emergent joint outcome that automatically adjusts to underlying data changes as the agents react to them~\cite{Ishizaki1996}.

-The next step on that spectrum are agents that continuously work alongside the users without being explicitly triggered.
-They silently observe the users' actions and offer unobtrusive help, possibly even extrapolating their needs and speculatively carrying out anticipated tasks ahead of time.
+The next step on that spectrum involves agents that operate continuously alongside the users without being explicitly triggered.
+They silently observe the users' actions and offer unobtrusive help, even anticipating user goals by extrapolating their intent and performing likely tasks.
 This echoes ideas such as Mark Weiser's \emph{Calm Computing}, sometimes likened to ``a raft of invisible servants''~\cite{Rogers2006}.
 In visualization, we can find this idea in agent-based systems that run alongside or inside a visualization system and gently aid users, for example, in finding multi-view setups that maximize visibility and relevance of the shown data~\cite{Moreira2013} or by suggesting meaningful next steps in visual analyses~\cite{Sperrle2018}.

 On the other end of the spectrum, these independent agents are proactive themselves and may even be permitted to interrupt the user if needed.
 Visualization research has long explored such mixed-initiative interactions~\cite{DBLP:conf/chi/Horvitz99} where computational systems and human analysts divide the labor and collaboratively build understanding.
 In progressive visualizations, for example, agents may monitor in-progress views for changes, alerting the users in case any relevant changes occur---in particular in off-screen views~\cite{Jo2021}.
 This frees the human users from monitoring and allows them to explore the data freely without fearing to miss out on anything happening elsewhere.
 Similarly, independent processes can be used to check a visualization design for construction errors and readability issues (\emph{visualization linters}), or check an ongoing visual analysis for potential biases---again alerting users if any issues are detected.